kiki3177/devops_dataops_board_game_tutorial/public/docs/topic-2-devopsdevsecops/chapter-6-lab-2-react-nodejs-deployment/index.md

 Now visit [http://localhost:8000](http://localhost:8000) and you should see your React app up and running in the container.

+> <span style="color:red"><strong>Note:</strong></span> <span style="color:red">In this tutorial, we use <strong>8000:80</strong> for the frontend and <strong>3000:30000</strong> for the backend container port mapping.
+> We also use <strong>opendevops-nyctaxiweb-frontend:v1.0.0</strong> as the frontend image name and <strong>opendevops-nyctaxiweb-backend:v1.0.0</strong> as the backend image name.
+> In practice, please confirm with your lab administrator or team to ensure these ports are not already in use or causing conflicts on shared environments.</span>

 ### 2. Containerizing the Back-End (Node.js)